sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 ![architecture](/images/spam-hdfs.png)

-Most of the information in this post is theory and not too much concrete examples and code, since I'm not at liberty to share most of it.
+Most of the information in this post is theory and not too much concrete examples and code, since I'm not at liberty to share everything.

 The first part of this post is about how to manually label a large amount of unlabelled raw messages as either spam or ham to later be used as training data for the actual classifier which is described in part two.
 The third part will deal with how to run the classifier in a production environment consisting of Kafka, Zookeeper, HDFS and Spark.
 Finally, the fouth part will talk about how to visualize and evaluate the streaming classifier.